Skip to main content

 B. Manuscripts, Publications, and Publicity Materials (Boxes 1, 2, 6, 10, 11)

 This collection also contains manuscripts of six of Elisabeth Elliot's books and an almost complete run of her newsletters.
 For her first and perhaps most influential book, Through Gates of Splendor, there is a very rough draft in folder 1-12, with many handwritten notes, apparently by Elliot and perhaps others, revised or adding material and making a variety of comments.
 The Savage My Kinsman tells the story of Elliot's entrance into the Waorani tribe with Valerie, her daughter, to live with them and study the language.
 It describes her experiences and the customs of the Waorani people.
 These Strange Ashes (folder 2-2) is a poignant memoir and theological exploration about her nine months living next to the Colorado Indians of Ecuador before her marriage to Jim Elliot.
 Mark of a Man (folder 2-3,4) explores male-female similarities, differences, and relationships.
 The obedience required for discipleship, discerning calling and guidance, and the dimensions of discipleship are explored in Discipline (folder 2-5, 6).
 Passion and Purity (folders 2-7, 8) deals with Christian romantic love between a man and a woman, a book which drew on her personal love story before the two years of her marriage to Jim Elliot.
 These manuscripts are a valuable record not only for the events and content, but also for an insight into the creative writing and editing process.
-There is no manuscript for Elliot’s biography of Amy Carmichael, A Chance to Die: The Life and Legacy of Amy Carmichael; however, the collection does have Elliot’s correspondence with many people who knew Carmichael (folder 6-2), as well as some of the resource materials she gathered (folders 6-1, 6-4, and 6-5) and a notebook with thoughts and plans about the project (folder 6-3).
+There is no manuscript for Elliot’s biography of Amy Carmichael, A Chance to Die: The Life and Legacy of Amy Carmichael; however, the collection does have Elliot’s correspondence with many people who knew Carmichael (folder 6-2), as well as some of the resource materials she gathered (folders 6-1, 6-4, and 6-5; see also her 1983 letter to Mrs. Fred Jones in folder 9-4) ) and a notebook with thoughts and plans about the project (folder 6-3).
 These materials are closed to use until 2031.
 Some of these sources appear to be contemporary documents, such as Carmichael’s autobiography, her statement on the principles of the Dohnavur Fellowship which she founded, and notes or letters she wrote, most of which seem to be copies made later.
 In these materials Carmichael and those writing to her are reminiscing about her almost always refer to her as “Amma.”
 The source materials include many reminiscences of Carmichael by friends and associates as well as transcripts of Carmichael quotations on various subjects.
 Folder 6-1 also contains Elliot’s correspondence with her publisher about the project.
 Additional materials about Amy Carmichael and/or the Dohnavur Fellowship are in folder 10-1.
 These include photocopies of books and articles by ad about Carmichael, a Dohnavur song book, a play about Carmichael, an index to first lines of Carmichael’s poems

 There are different types of publicity for Elliot's first book, Through Gates of Splendor, include reviews and some Spanish language clippings (folder 1-3).
 Of particular interest is the copy of a sermon preached by Harold Ockenga at Park Street Church, Boston, MA, in 1957.
 In it, he retells the story of the five men who were killed and addresses the criticism of those who charged fanaticism (folder 1-9).
 Critical reactions to the books Shadow of the Almighty and Who Shall Ascend are in folders 1-10 and 1-11.